๐ŸงทIntro to Scientific Computing

 • Feature extraction via FFT produces spectrograms and mel-frequency cepstral coefficients (MFCCs) that machine learning models can classify

-• Voice-activated systems from Siri to medical transcription use FFT as their front-end processor
+• Voice-activated systems from virtual assistants to medical transcription use FFT as their front-end processor

-Compare: Audio analysis vs. speech recognition—both decompose sound into frequencies, but audio analysis typically preserves the full spectrum for reconstruction, while speech recognition extracts features optimized for classification.
-FRQs might ask you to explain why lossy feature extraction is acceptable for recognition but not for high-fidelity audio reproduction.
+Compare: Audio analysis vs. speech recognition: both decompose sound into frequencies, but audio analysis typically preserves the full spectrum for reconstruction, while speech recognition extracts features optimized for classification.
+Lossy feature extraction is acceptable for recognition because you only need to identify what was said, not reproduce the exact waveform.

 Image and Visual Data Processing

-Two-dimensional FFT extends the same principles to spatial frequencies—instead of "how fast does this signal oscillate in time," we ask "how rapidly does intensity change across the image."
+Two-dimensional FFT extends the same principles to spatial frequencies.
+Instead of "how fast does this signal oscillate in time," you ask "how rapidly does pixel intensity change across the image."

 Image Processing and Compression